muhammadazharr/futsal-booking/backend/README.md

 This document is the authoritative source of truth for backend API behavior.
 Any generated code must strictly follow the rules defined here.

-REST API untuk sistem booking futsal realtime dengan Express.js dan PostgreSQL.
+REST API for booking system futsal realtime with Express.js dan PostgreSQL.

 ## Tech Stack